Configure Flow Logs

 • Action: Choose Rejected to capture only traffic blocked by the firewall, Accepted to capture only traffic allowed by the firewall, or Any for all traffic.

-• Target S3 bucket: Enter a valid existing IONOS S3 Object Storage bucket name and an optional object name prefix where flow log records should be written.
+• Target Object Storage bucket: Enter a valid existing IONOS Object Storage name for the user-owned bucket and an optional object name prefix where flow log records should be written.

 • Add flow log: To complete the configuration of the flow log.
 It becomes applied once you provision your changes.